When the Rules Change: Adaptive Signal Extraction via Kalman Filtering and Markov-Switching Regimes: Introduction

 This assumption is empirically untenable.
 During the COVID-19 crash of March 2020, volatility indices rose to levels not seen since the 2008 financial crisis, correlations across asset classes converged toward unity, and liquidity evaporated precisely when it was needed most.
 Static regression coefficients estimated during tranquil periods provide dangerous guidance during such episodes.
 A model that worked ``on average'' becomes a liability when the VIX exceeds 40.

-This paper addresses this limitation by developing a dynamic, state-dependent framework for order flow analysis that explicitly adapts to changing market conditions.
-Our approach rests on three methodological pillars:
+While state-space filtering \citep{durbin2012time}, regime-switching models \citep{hamilton1989new}, and asymmetric response estimation \citep{kahneman1979prospect} each have long histories in financial econometrics, their joint application to investor-type order flow data has not been systematically explored for emerging markets during recent crisis and post-crisis periods.
+This paper addresses that gap for the Korean stock market during 2020--2024.

-First, we implement an \textbf{Adaptive Kalman Filter} that treats the ``true informed signal'' as a hidden state obscured by noise trading.
-Unlike standard implementations, we make measurement noise variance heteroskedastic, explicitly coupling it to realized market volatility.
-When volatility spikes, the Kalman gain automatically decreases, causing the model to discount high-volume panic trading as noise rather than signal.
+We make four contributions. \textbf{First}, we implement an \textbf{Adaptive Kalman Filter} that treats the ``true informed signal'' as a hidden state obscured by noise trading.
+We make the measurement noise variance heteroskedastic, explicitly coupling it to realized market volatility so that the filter automatically discounts high-volume panic trading as noise rather than signal.
+This provides a clean comparison of raw versus filtered order-flow predictors across volatility regimes.

-Second, we employ a \textbf{Three-State Markov-Switching Model} to identify discrete market regimes---Bull, Normal, and Crisis---each with distinct return dynamics and order flow relationships.
-This allows parameters to ``snap'' to new equilibria rather than merely drift, capturing the qualitative changes in market behavior during stress periods.
+\textbf{Second}, we embed investor-type order-flow/return relations in a \textbf{Three-State Markov-Switching Model} (Bull, Normal, Crisis), documenting how the predictive content of foreign, institutional, and retail flows varies across market regimes.
+This extends prior work on investor-type behavior and regime dependence in Korea \citep{choe2005domestic, choe1999good, kim2002foreign} by providing a unified characterization over the COVID and post-COVID period; Section~5.2 quantifies the regime-conditional variation.